Continued Decline in Fourth Grade Reading Scores: 7 in 10 Below Proficient in 2024

 Fourth grade marks a critical transition period when children begin switching from learning to read to reading to learn other subjects in school.
 However, when kids enter fourth grade without basic reading skills, they often have a difficult time catching up and fall further behind across subjects.

 Children who have fewer early learning opportunities, such as early childhood education, tend to enter kindergarten at a disadvantage and stay behind in subsequent grades.
-This, and access to other resources, contributes to significant disparities in fourth-grade reading skills by socioeconomic status and race/ethnicity.
+This, and limited access to other basic resources, contributes to significant disparities in fourth grade reading skills by socioeconomic status and race/ethnicity.

 Reading Proficiency Findings by Race and Ethnicity

-The KIDS COUNT® Data Center also provides a measure of fourth-graders scoring below proficient in reading by race and ethnicity.
-New data show:
+The KIDS COUNT Data Center also provides NAEP data on fourth graders scoring below proficient in reading by race and ethnicity.
+These data show:

-These and other education data, along with findings in the 2022 KIDS COUNT Data Book, indicate that our nation is not providing American Indian, Black and Latino children with the opportunities and support they need to thrive academically and in other areas of life.
+• These and other education data, along with findings in the KIDS COUNT Data Book, indicate that our nation is not providing American Indian or Alaska Native, Black and Latino children with the opportunities and support they need to thrive academically and in other areas of life.

-Access more resources on education and racial equity and inclusion from the Annie E. Casey Foundation.
+Access more on this topic from the Annie E. Casey Foundation:

-Sign up for our newsletters to get the latest data, reports and resources
+Sign up for the Foundation’s newsletters to get the latest data, reports and resources